platformsh/platformsh-docs/reference/ssi.md

 And you visit the home page... you will, see as you refresh, the page the time on the top will continue to change while the one on the bottom will only change every 600 seconds.

+You can learn more on the directives on the nginx documentation page: http://nginx.org/en/docs/http/ngx_http_ssi_module.html